-When it comes to the unauthorized practice of medicine in the State of California, and in particular, Los Angeles where there’s a huge metropolitan of people, the federal and the state government will get involved in prosecuting these cases.
+When it comes to the unauthorized practice of medicine in the State of California, and in particular, Los Angeles where there's a huge metropolitan of people, the federal and the state government will get involved in prosecuting these cases.
 Obviously, when it comes to the health and safety of the community and the public at large, people who are pretending to be doctors are not going to be tolerated.
-Contact our California criminal defense lawyers to review your case.

 Usually though, when I see these unauthorized practices of medicine cases or practicing medicine without license, what we're seeing is people who maybe were a doctor in another country and they're trying to practice here without a license or maybe it's a physician or a doctor who got disciplined by their Board and they're not allowed to practice, but somehow they're still practicing because it's their livelihood and they need to make money.